 Alex graduated from MIT with an Aeronautical Engineering degree and worked on space-based lasers as part of SDI, but he quickly transitioned to the business world.
 At Arthur Andersen, he gained experience in technology, healthcare, and manufacturing.
 Alex then joined Vitas Healthcare, where he was the head of the systems division during the company’s growth years from 2 locations and $20 million in revenue to 24 locations and $250 million.
 After Vitas, he was the founder and CEO of Miami-based CellIT Technologies, a software company focused on call centers, which he grew to over 150 employees and $10M in revenue before successfully selling in 2002 to form Aspect Software.
 Alex is also the founder and Chairman of Neutralogistics, a South Florida logistics company, which he sold to St. George Logistics.

-Prior to Ocean Azul, Lisette was a Managing Partner for Dorm Room Fund, a student-run venture capital fund backed by First Round Capital that invests in student-founded startups.
+Prior to Ocean Azul, Lisette was a Managing Partner for Dorm Room Fund, a student-run venture capital fund that invests in student-founded startups.
 During her two years at Dorm Room Fund, Lisette heard over 200 pitches and her team made more than 20 investments in startups from universities in the Boston area and beyond.
-Over half of these companies have already raised additional funding.
 As a partner, she was responsible for sourcing startups, analyzing and deciding on potential investments, and providing support to portfolio companies.
-Dorm Room Fund has made over 240 investments, and the total valuation of its portfolio companies is $1.2B+.
+Dorm Room Fund has made over 350 investments that have gone on to raise $4B+.

 Lisette developed an early interest in entrepreneurship and began investing in startups at age 12.
-Lisette’s love of problem-solving and technology led her to major in Computer Science & Engineering at MIT, where she studied artificial intelligence, user interface design, and advanced algorithms.
+Lisette’s love of problem-solving and technology led her to study in Computer Science & Engineering at MIT.
 She spent most of her time outside the classroom engaging in the Boston startup ecosystem and playing varsity volleyball.
-Lisette served as the president of StartLabs, MIT’s undergraduate entrepreneurship club, doubling the size of its team and its presence on campus.
+She served as the president of StartLabs, MIT’s undergraduate entrepreneurship club, doubling the size of its team and its presence on campus.

 Lisette’s interest in technology combined with her passion for fitness and nutrition led her to become a certified Health Coach.
 Lisette is particularly excited about the potential of startups that use digital health, wearable devices, and machine learning to enable people to become aware of potential health issues, take preventative measures, and develop healthy habits.